-How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in tough times.
+Losses, on the other hand, reduce a bank's ability to do those things.

-Hanmi Bank scored 18 out of a possible 30 on Bankrate's test of earnings, exceeding the national average of 16.52.
+On Bankrate's earnings test, Hanmi Bank scored 18 out of a possible 30, above the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
-Hanmi Bank's most recent annualized quarterly return on equity was 10.11 percent, above the national average of 9.28 percent.
+One widely used measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+The most recent annualized quarterly return on equity for Hanmi Bank was 9.08 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $31.1 million on total equity of $657.2 million.
-The bank experienced an annualized return on average assets, or ROA, of 1.29 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank earned net income of $57.7 million on total equity of $666.4 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.16 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.